-Even if you rarely use it – Twitter isn’t for everyone – create a profile with your professional looking picture and a keyword optimized bio.
-Then pin a tweet that says something like “I’m not an active on Twitter, but connect with me on LinkedIn [add link]” or whatever social platform you are most active on
+Even if you rarely use it – Twitter isn’t for everyone – create a profile with your professional-looking picture, and a keyword-optimized bio.
+Then pin a tweet that says something like “I’m not active on Twitter but connect with me on LinkedIn [add link]” or whatever social platform you are most active on

 Thumbnails of YouTube videos sometimes rank for people’s name, so a YouTube video, optimized for your name is potentially great for personal branding SEO.

-Quora does not give you much space to create a detailed profile but they often rank well, especially if you are active on the platform.
+Quora does not give you much space to create a detailed profile, but they often rank well, especially if you are active on the platform.
 Add a short bio, a good picture, follow some topics and some people.
-These topics will be visible in a search result so people can get a quick overview of where you major interests lie.
+These topics will be visible in a search result so people can get a quick overview of where your major interests lie.

-Medium is fast becoming a go to destination for both professionals looking for interesting content to read and SEO minded souls looking for a quick SEO win.
-The profile is as limited as Quora’s, but if you create one and then share some of your best blog posts, then it creates useful no follow links to your site as well as giving your name a recognition boost.
+Medium is fast becoming a go-to destination for both professionals looking for interesting content to read, and SEO minded souls looking for a quick SEO win.
+The profile is as limited as Quora’s, but if you create one and then share some of your best blog posts, it creates useful no-follow links to your site and gives your name a recognition boost.